KungBao82045/portfolio/Python Projects/facial_recognition/README.md

 <h1>FAQ</h1>

-Q: I got IndexError: list index out of range.
+<p>Q: I got IndexError: list index out of range.</p>
-A: There must be an image does not contain faces or the faces is too inaccurate.
-Find it in ***faces*** folder and delete it by right clicking it and click delete.
+<p>A: There must be an image does not contain faces or the faces is too inaccurate.
+Find it in ***faces*** folder and delete it by right clicking it and click delete.</p>

-Q: This script doesn't recognize me
+<p>Q: This script doesn't recognize me</p>
-A: Make sure your face image is accurate enough.
-High quality, good angle increase the chance to recognize you.
+<p>A: Make sure your face image is accurate enough.
+High quality, good angle increase the chance to recognize you.</p>